Journal of Clinical Investigation

 Acute iron loading of rats, by intraperitoneal administration of iron-dextran (500 mg Fe/kg body wt 18-20 h before killing) decreased by 30% the rate of conversion of 5-amino-[14C]levulinate ([14C]ALA) into heme as measured with a recently described procedure for liver homogenates (1981.
 Biochem.
 J. 198: 595-604).
 The decrease in conversion of labeled ALA into heme caused by iron loading was shown to be due to a 70-80% decrease in activity of ALA dehydrase.
 The decrease in activity of ALA dehydrase caused by iron loading was not associated with a decrease in hepatic concentrations of GSH, nor could it be reversed by addition of dithiothreitol, Zn2+ or chelators of Fe2+ and Fe3+.
 Addition of FeSO4, ferric citrate, or ferritin to homogenates of control liver had no effect of activity of ALA dehydrase.
 The decrease in activity of ALA dehydrase, caused by iron-dextran, was mirrored by a reciprocal increase in ALA synthase.
 Iron-dextran potentiated the induction of ALA synthase by allylisopropylacetamide.
 However, this potentiation could be dissociated from the decrease in ALA dehydrase caused by iron loading.

 Bonkowsky, H L.; Healey, J F.; Sinclair, P R.; Sinclair, J F.; Shedlofsky, S I.; and Elder, G H., "Iron and the Liver: Acute Effects of Iron-Loading on Hepatic Heme Synthesis of Rats.
 Role of Decreased Activity of 5-Aminolevulinate Dehydrase."
 (1983).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3614.